eonu/fpga/README.md

 FPGAs are typically integrated into development boards such as the Digilent Basys 3 which consists of a Xilinx Artix-7 FPGA chip.
 Development boards provide:

-- I/O interfaces for peripherals such as push buttons, toggle switches, LEDs, seven-segment displays,
+- on-board I/O devices such as push buttons, toggle switches, LEDs, seven-segment displays,
 - ports for ethernet, VGA, HDMI, USB and PMOD connections,
 - on-board block RAM, digital signal processing cores and sometimes even CPU cores.